Charging iPhone While Asleep Nearly Killed Man

 Day warned against the practice.
 “I’m happy to be a miracle, but most happy to be an example for those who were unaware of the dangers of charging electronics while sleeping!” he said in another post.

-Many instances of a charging phones electrocuting users have been reported in the past.
+Many instances of charging phones electrocuting users have been reported in the past.
 Apple investigated reports of a woman’s death in China in 2013, due to electrocution after she answered a call when her iPhone was charging.
 In January, a man in Indonesia was found dead by his landlord with a phone in hand.
 Electrocution was established as the cause of death.

-In March, a man in London was electrocuted while having bath with a charging iPhone on his chest.
-Daily Mail reported the death of Richard Bull, also 32, who was charging his phone with an extension cable, just like Day.
+In March, a man in London was electrocuted while having a bath with a charging iPhone on his chest.
+The Daily Mail reported the death of Richard Bull, also 32, who was charging his phone with an extension cable, just like Day.

-According to The Washington Post, the American Burn Association considers extension cords a threat and has issued guidelines for safe use including discarding damaged cords and advising against use of charging cords without safety features.
+According to The Washington Post, the American Burn Association considers extension cords a threat and has issued guidelines for safe use including discarding damaged cords and advising against the use of charging cords without safety features.

 As for Day, he says he is committed to reaching as many people as he can to convey that a freak accident involving a charging phone does not always offer chances of a miraculous survival.